Jeannie Mills: Murder

 Mills, along with her husband Al and their 15-year-old daughter Daphene, were murdered execution-style inside their home in Berkeley, California, on February 26, 1980, just over a year after the Jonestown massacre.
 Their 17-year-old son Eddie was home at the time, but was left unharmed.
 There was no forced entry, and burglary was quickly ruled out as a motive.
 Eddie claimed he was unaware that the killings had taken place, even though police found gunshot residue on his hands.

 The Mills murders raised the fear that Temple "hit squads" – former members out to "avenge" the Jonestown deaths – were involved.
-However, the theory was never substantiated.
+The theory was never substantiated.
 With no leads, the investigation was eventually shelved and the case went cold.
 In 2005, police re-interviewed several surviving members of the Mills family.
 On December 3, 2005, 43-year-old Eddie Mills was arrested at San Francisco International Airport after returning to the U.S. for the first time in several years.
 However, the Alameda County District Attorney's Office declined to file charges, citing a lack of evidence.
 Eddie Mills returned to Japan, where he lives with his wife and two children.
 The Mills murders remain unsolved.